rmzelle/writing/specification-csl10-20100530.rst

     ("in-text").

 ``default-locale`` (optional)
-    Fixes style localization to the |link| `locale code
+    Fixes style localization to the `locale code
     <http://books.xmlschemata.org/relaxng/ch19-77191.html>`_ specified.
 This is
     desirable for most journal styles.